"The New Jersey Dental Association serves and supports its members and fosters the advancement of quality, ethical oral healthcare for the public."

 Founded in 1870, the New Jersey Dental Association is one of New Jersey's oldest professional associations.
 Organized on October 25, 1870, as the New Jersey State Dental Society, the NJDA's beginnings go back to the lecture room of the YMCA in Trenton, NJ.
 Twenty-seven prominent dentists in the state "called" for other dentists to join them in Trenton for a convention for the purpose of forming the society, and to "devise and adopt such other measures as may be deemed essential to our mutual improvement, and for the elevation of our common profession."

 The New Jersey State Dental Society held its first annual convention in Newark, July 11 and 12, 1871, with Dr. J. Hayhurst, of Lambertville, NJ, as its first president.
-Over the years, the annual convention was held at several other sites across New Jersey including, Asbury Park, Trenton, and its current home, Atlantic City.
+Over the years, the annual convention has been held at several other sites across New Jersey, most recently again in Newark.

 New Jersey's delegates to the American Dental Association (ADA) made their debut at the ADA meeting in 1873.
 At this meeting, the subjects considered were toothaches, capping pulps, and treating diseased pulps.